-The processing of recyclable materials is being maintained, despite a shortage in staffing for the past three months.
-The contractor has been able to bring most of its staff back to work but given the heat for most of July, staff productivity is slower.
+The processing of recyclable materials is being maintained.
 Storage capacity has become an issue.
-Staff have applied, and have been granted by the

-Ministry of Environment, Conservation and Parks to work on Sundays and during the hours of 11 pm to 6 am to process the backlog of recyclables.
+Staff have applied, and have been granted by the Ministry of Environment, Conservation and Parks to work on Sundays and during the hours of 11 p.m. - 6 a.m. to process the backlog of recyclables.
+When necessary, unprocessed recyclables have been shipped to other recycling facilities for processing resulting in additional costs and loss of revenue.

 An online tool was successfully implemented in June to provide residents the ability to purchase garbage tags, CFC stickers and recycling and organic bins on line.
 Garbage tags and CFC stickers are mailed to the residents.
 For recycling and organic bins, payment is made on line and residents can pick up the bins at one of the Regional distributions centres.
+Some local municipalities have begun to sell or distribute recycling boxes and green bins, by appointment.